YYuX-1145/Srt-AI-Voice-Assistant/docs/en_US/help.md

 ### B. Multi-Speaker Scenario
 * **I.** Upload subtitle/text files in the right panel of `Subtitle Dubbing`.
 * Marking mode: The content of the file should be as follows: `Speaker:Content`, e.x. `Jerry: Hello.` The mapping table can convert the original speaker in the text file into the corresponding target speaker.
-Filling in the key name of the first row of the mapping table means enabling the marking mode.

 * **II.** Click `Create Multi-Speaker Dubbing Project` below the file display.